Find answers about using Drumr.

 Open a playlist and tap + at the bottom to browse and add scores.

-In the Playlists tab, swipe left (iPhone/iPad) or right-click (Mac) on a playlist, then tap the trash icon.
+In the Playlists tab, long-press a playlist (or right-click on Mac) and tap Delete.
 Confirm deletion in the alert that appears.

 From the Home screen, tap a score in Recent Activity to view its practice sessions.
 Swipe left (iPhone/iPad) or right-click (Mac) on a session and tap the trash icon.